-Watch for the completion of an osprey observation area along the trail near Oak Opening this year!
+Most recently is the completion of an osprey observation area along the trail accessible from the Oak Opening parking lot!

 As you approach the park entrance, notice the native prairie across the street, which is also park property.
 The Friends were directly involved with its restoration.

 Walk through the restored habitat in Osprey Meadows and the Fox Hollow Nature Trail.

 Watch for magnificent ospreys as they soar overhead hunting for fish.
 See if you can spot their young on the nesting platforms* at Lake Defiance and McHenry Dam.

 Stop by the Nature Center!**

 In the summer, you can watch the honeybees in the glass enclosed beehive.
 Their honey is usually sold at the Run for the Hills race in October.